carbonfact/lea/README.md

 ### Development vs. production

+By default, lea create an isolation layer with production in various way depending on your warehouse choicea :

-By default, lea appends a `_<user>` suffix to schema names.
+- BigQuery : by appending a `_<user>` suffix to schema names
+- DuckDB : by adding a suffix `_<user>` to database file.

 This way you can have a development schema and a production schema.
 Use the `--production` flag to disable this behavior.

 ```sh
 lea run --production